 The Wappingers Central School District is committed to maintaining high standards of education for students in our schools.
 Because the District believes that order and discipline are essential to being educated effectively, it is committed to creating and maintaining high behavioral standards and expectations.
-An orderly educational environment requires that everyone in the school community play a role in contributing to an effective environment.
-It also requires the development and implementation of a code of discipline that clearly defines individual responsibilities and provides for appropriate disciplinary options and responses.
+An orderly learning environment requires that everyone in the school community be an active and contributing member.
+It also requires the development and implementation of a code of conduct that clearly defines individual responsibilities and provides for appropriate disciplinary options and responses.

-The District believes that order and discipline must be a shared responsibility among school, home and community.
 This Code of Conduct was developed in collaboration with students, parents, teachers, administrators, school safety personnel and other Board-approved school personnel.
 Finally, it is our belief that, to be effective, such a code must: